AshampooSystems/boden/docs/docs/guides/index.md

 This part of the Boden Framework documentation contains guides that are intended to help you learn Boden to make it easier and more fun to write your cross-platform apps.

 !!! warning
 	The Boden API is work in progress and may change in the coming months.
-We are currently aiming at providing the first stable API by Q3/2019.
-This means the guides in this section may also be subject to change.
 [Follow us on Twitter](https://twitter.com/bodenhq) and [star/watch our repo on GitHub](https://github.com/AshampooSystems/boden) to stay in the loop!

 ## Getting Started